caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

       bool: specifies if a grid should be drawn **XaxisLimits:**
-      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolumn **YaxisLimits:**
+      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolon **YaxisLimits:**
-      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolumn
+      QString: minimum value used in case of limitsMode=User; the values must be separated by a semicolon

    .. container::

-      in caQtDM curve can be zoomed with the mouse by pressing the left mouse button and selecting the area that has to be zoomed.
+      In caQtDM the curve can be zoomed in on with the mouse by pressing the left mouse button and selecting the area that has to be zoomed.
 The area is shown by a rubberband rectangle.
 Reset zoom can be chosen through the context menu.
 Translation can be done by pressing the middle mouse button and moving the mouse.
 Pressing the right mouse